Lindsay Lohan Shades Cody Simpson for Settling With Miley

 "When you realise you failed.
 And you settle for less @codysimpson," the caption read.
 "Family is everything you won the masked singer but you lost on your future."
 The harsh words were seemingly aimed at Simpson and his previous romance with Ali.

-Lindsay, who served as a judge on The Masked Singer Australia and correctly guessed he was the star behind the robot mask, had previously called him out on the show over dating her sister and buying furniture for his Calif. house.
+Lindsay, who served as a judge on The Masked Singer Australia and correctly guessed he was the star behind the robot mask, had previously called him out on the show over dating her sister and buying him furniture.

 However, in another Instagram post that remains on the star's page, Lindsay took a friendlier approach to the champion. "@themaskedsingerau woohoo!!!
 I was right!! yay @codysimpson good job!! what a great time!
 What a great time and wonderful moments we have all had on this show!
 Congratulations to everyone!"